 It’s a struggle for some people to believe that “Christian with Jewish heritage” and “Messianic Jew” are not the same thing.
 I completely understand why; it wasn’t that long ago that I myself would have failed to see the difference.

 Friends in my bible study group would ask me for the “insider’s scoop” on how to evangelize to Jews.
 Little did they know I was not the ideal person to ask, since I wasn’t converted by any “Did you know it’s Jewish to believe in Jesus?” rhetoric.

 What many Christians don’t realize is that it simply isn’t enough to convince a Jewish person that Jesus is God.
 The theological teachings of Christianity and Judaism have evolved in opposite directions over the last 2,000 years.
 Christians are quick to point out that Jesus intended to “fulfill” the Jewish law, so the two religions are theologically compatible as one, but that’s not what happened.

 I started using the expression “Jew-ish” to describe myself, first as a joke, but now somewhat more seriously.
 My family is not religious but is steeped in Jewish culture.
-I still feel a sense of camaraderie when I meet other Jews, and because of my decision to be honest about my journey upfront, I’ve been able to continue making Jewish friendships.
-This would not be possible if I identified as a Messianic Jew, because traditional Jews know that their messiah hasn’t come yet.
+I still feel a sense of camaraderie when I meet other Jews because of a shared history (besides Bar/Bat Mitzvahs, sleepaway camps, and Purim parties, not many Christians can relate to having to convince their 5th grade teacher to excuse an absence to observe the New Year– in October).
+I’ve been able to continue making Jewish friendships by being honest about the fact that I converted.
+This would be a lot less likely if I identified as a Messianic Jew, because traditional Jews know that their messiah hasn’t come yet.

 For more information on why I did not end up within Messianic Judaism, and why MJ theology is more compatible with evangelicalism than Judaism, please see these posts.